atleib/Enterprise-Software-Engineering/README.md

 Another cronjob runs after 30 minutes from the previous cron job to upload the files from the server to the database as a content blob (upload_receive_database.php).
 ![image](https://user-images.githubusercontent.com/87762720/208569091-f54f1bee-f648-4e9b-82e4-b616b0d0e01e.png)

+Created reporting of the files received from the API.